> Associate in Music, Practical examinations

 Candidates should not expect examiners to turn pages and adequate steps must be taken to ensure continuity of the music in performance.
 A page-turner may be used by the candidate and/or accompanist.
 The page-turner may only remain in the examination room when actually required.

 An additional examination is required to complete the Associate or Licentiate examination and qualify for the award of the diploma.
-For details, please refer to Regulation 19 on page xvii of the 2021 Manual of Syllabuses.
+For details, please refer to Regulation 19 in the Manual of Syllabuses.
 Note that there is no time limit for the completion of an additional requirement.
 It is the responsibility of the candidate to notify AMEB Victoria of the date of meeting the additional requirement.

 New guidelines for Level 3 practical examinations